CloudyDory/cudaica_win/README.md

 3. Intel MKL in Intel Parallel Studio XE

-4. Microsoft Visual Studio supported by CUDA and MKL above.
-(Optional, only necessary if you need to build by yourself.
+4. (Optional) Microsoft Visual Studio supported by CUDA and MKL above.
+(Only necessary if you need to build the executable by yourself.
 I build it with Microsoft Visual Studio 15.6.7, with CUDA 9.2 and Intel Parallel Studio XE 2018 Update 3).

 5. EEGLAB with MATLAB